kedro-org/kedro/docs/source/tutorial/set_up_data.md

 ## Register the datasets

-You now need to register the datasets so they can be loaded by Kedro.
-All Kedro projects have a `conf/base/catalog.yml` file, and you register each dataset by adding a named entry into the `.yml` file that includes the following:
+The following information about a dataset must be registered before Kedro can load it:

 * File location (path)
 * Parameters for the given dataset
 * Type of data
 * Versioning

-### Register `csv` data

-First, for the spaceflights data, register the two `csv` datasets by adding this snippet to the end of the `conf/base/catalog.yml` file and saving it:
+Open `conf/base/catalog.yml` for the spaceflights project to inspect the contents.
+The two `csv` datasets are registered as follows:

 ```yaml
 companies: